 Landscape Genomics

 In order to measure the magnitude and speed with which populations are able to respond to environmental stress, it is necessary to understand the standing genetic variation present among subpopulations that is able to facilitate phenotypic plasticity, adaptive selection, and organisms’ abilities to successfully range shift and exchange genetic material with other subpopulations.
 With the rise of computationally-extensive genomic data and multivariate statistical and modeling approaches, it has become easier to infer exactly which environmental parameters and ecological data are contributing to the distribution of populations’ variation across diverse natural gradients.
 Brauer et al. (2016) and Hancock et al (2019) use single nucleotide polymorphisms (SNPs) across geographically diverse aquatic and terrestrial conditions in order to examine a species’ ability to respond to future environmental stressors.
-As expected, both papers found favorable loci where soft/partial selective sweeps were predicted to be occurring and tested the significance of these loci against putatively neutral loci with a variety of experimental and statistical tests.
+As expected, both papers found loci where soft/partial selective sweeps were predicted to be occurring and tested the significance of these loci against putatively neutral loci with a variety of experimental and statistical tests.

-Brauer et al. (2016) hypothesized that the steep hydroclimatic gradient of the Murray-Darling Basin has contributed to the adaptive divergence of an endangered specialist fish, the southern pygmy perch (N. australis).
+Brauer et al. (2016) hypothesized that the steep hydroclimatic gradient of the Murray-Darling Basin has contributed to adaptive divergence of an endangered specialist fish, the southern pygmy perch (N. australis).
 After filtering for outlier (non-neutral) and neutral loci, calculating effective population sizes, converting geographical distances to more biologically relevant distances using multidimensional scaling (MDS), and removing collinear environmental factors/creating synthetic environmental variables using principal component analyses (PCA), Brauer et al. (2016) used genotype-environment association approaches (GEA), which is able to separate geographic and environmental effects and account for the effect of shared population history.
 In particular, they tested spatially-explicit generalized linear mixed-models, where the spatial effect is a random effect in both models they tested where either the environmental variables of interest had a fixed effect on population allele frequencies or no effect at all.
-To check their PCA results, which indicated that temperature, flow, and topography were explaining a large majority of the variance, Brauer et al. (2016) also utilized partial redundancy analysis (RDA) to create the final model where it was confirmed that temperature, rainfall, and topography were major environmental factors in this system, while human disturbances only affected local variation (did not follow a regional spatial pattern like the other variables).
+To check their PCA results, which indicated that temperature, flow, and topography were explaining a large majority of the variance, Brauer et al. (2016) also utilized partial redundancy analysis (RDA) to create the final model where it was confirmed that temperature, rainfall, and topography were major environmental factors in this system, while human disturbances only affected local variation).
 Overall, the authors were able to disentangle the effects of drift and hydroclimatic-driven selection, noting that transplanting individuals from the Lower Murray to other areas as a way to simulate natural gene flow across these now fragmented waterways may have positive conservation impacts.